Three runners with bay area connections will be on the starting line of the Olympic men's marathon on Aug. 4 at 7:05 a.m.

-One goal Holassie entertains is beating his coach, Keith Brantly of Fort Lauderdale, a graduate of Winter Haven High and the University of Florida and the winner of the 1989 Gasparilla Distance Classic.
+One goal Holassie entertains is beating his coach, Keith Brantly of Fort Lauderdale, a graduate of Winter Haven High and the University of Florida and the 1989 Gasparilla Distance Classic winner.

 Brantly, 33, a former member of the Clearwater-based West Florida Y Runners Club, has been training in the mountains around Brevard, N.C., in preparation for the hills of Atlanta.